-When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.
+When purchasing or upgrading a dust collector, the accessories, hoses, and connections will help ensure the system’s maximum efficiency.

-But for new woodworkers its more than simply connecting point A to point B. Its understanding there are dozens of unique add-ons that will make your system more useful.
+But for new woodworkers, it’s more than simply connecting point A to point B.

 - Choosing hoses for maximum flow rate (CFM)